-Users of an online exhibition have a triple role.
-They are technology user, with certain usability demands, but also learners and museum audience with specific learning and museum needs.
+The user of an online exhibition has a triple role.
+She is a technology user, with certain usability demands, but she is also a learner and a museum audience with specific learning and museum needs.
 All three roles have discrete characteristics and requirements.
 It is important to consider all three different roles both separately and in relation to each other.
-The proposed methodology aims at assisting the designers in considering all user roles and pertinent aspects and eases the decision processes they have to make, in regards to technology in itself, learning content, presentation style, etc. Table 5 provides the suggested methodology, the steps that one has to follow for the design of online exhibitions and
+The proposed methodology aims at assisting the designers in considering all user roles and pertinent aspects and eases the decision processes they have to make, in regards to technology in itself, learning content, presentation style, etc. Table 5 provides the suggested methodology, the steps that one has to follow for the design of online exhibitions and suggested procedures for realizing each step.